zovt/cae/README.md

 # Platform Support
 Tier 1: Linux (where cae is primarily developed)

-Tier 2: macOs (??? depending on if we can get vulkan running there)
+Tier 2: macOs (??? depending on if we can get vulkan running there, or if we do multiple backends)

 Tier 3: Windows (untested, probably requires significant changes)